 The Disaster Epidemiology (DE) Resource Guide is designed to be a living document that provides relevant and useful information for those who are responsible for planning for, responding to and recovering from disasters and emergencies in their jurisdiction.
 Each chapter of this guide provides the reader with an introduction to and overview of the various methods and tools used to inform and empower the response community for the emergencies and disasters commonly confronted across the country.
 In addition, each chapter includes one or more example of how the method and tools were applied in an actual disaster by a state or local public health agency.
 The intention is to orient the reader to these methods and tools that may be of possible interest and applicability within your jurisdiction and provide information about how they were applied during planning, response and recovery situations.

-Contact information for chapter authors are provided so readers can follow-up with questions directly with those who are most familiar and experienced with how they work and were applied Each chapter also includes links to specific tools and forms that are associated with the method presented.
+Each chapter also includes links to specific tools and forms that are associated with the method presented.
 At the end of each chapter there is additional information about other tools and evaluation documents that are related to the methods addressed in the chapter.
+Readers can follow-up with questions directly with those who are most familiar and experienced with how they work and were applied.
+Contact information for chapter authors are provided. .

 Finally, there is a chapter that focuses on DE tool repositories.
 This chapter highlights three repositories and details the kinds of information they contain, how to access them, and invites users to adapt and modify tools for their specific needs, and then to share a version of their updated tool(s) so that others can learn from their experiences.
 Some of the repositories also include evaluations and assessments of how the method and tool were used, what limitations or barriers were encounters and how they may have been overcome.
 The Council of State and Territorial Epidemiologists (CSTE) plans to update and expand this DE Guide over time, so it will continue to be a resource that is of use to readers who seek to build their capacity and capabilities in this area.